 You can read more detail about the Professional Stage of training to become a barrister in Part 4 of the BSB Bar Qualification Manual.

 Pupillage is the term used for this professional stage undertaken within a set of chambers.
 Chambers is simply the place which a group of self-employed barristers use as their professional address and jointly use the facilities, such as office and conference space, as well as clerking and general administration.
 The term ‘work-based learning’ refers to those people who are undertaking their professional stage under the supervision of an employer, such as the Crown Prosecution Service (CPS) or Government Legal Department.

 Many people liken pupillage/work-based learning to an apprenticeship, since you will be working on a daily basis with barristers, attending conferences and court or tribunal hearings, or perhaps mediations and arbitrations.
 You will be given cases to work on, from providing opinions on matters of law to drafting pleadings to commence or defend a claim.
-All of this will take place under the supervision of your pupil supervisor and will relate, of course, to those areas of practice the chambers specialises in.
+All of this will take place under the supervision of your pupil supervisor and will relate, of course, to those areas of practice your chambers specialises in.

 All pupils will receive at least a minimum financial award during their pupillage.
 At current published rates the minimum award from 1 January 2022 to 31 December 2022 is £19,144 for pupillages in London and £17,152 for pupillages outside London.

 Pupillage/work-based learning normally lasts for 12 months, but can be extended to up to 2 years on application to the Bar Standards Board.

 Pupillages are normally split into two parts: the ‘first six’ non-practising period in which you work closely with barristers as described above, followed by the ‘second six’ practising period; if you have successfully completed your ‘first six’ you will then be granted a provisional practising certificate which permits you to represent your own clients.